Hiring Advice For Apple Stores

 Shift configurations, days-off and other staffing details are much like most other retailers—it’s a process of matching available employees to the store hours and level of customer activity.
 Over the years I’ve gained some insights into the shifts and staffing process and have written about it here.

 As for pay, in June 2004 the ThinkSecret Web site published a story that outlined some pay and staffing information, including the pay of non-management personnel.
+The numbers are obviously out of date, but the structure of the pay scales probably remains the same.

 Here’s a run-down of product discount benefits for permanent employees (full-time and part-time) as of late 2005: